Skip to content

 Opening and welcomeDr Omar Khan, CEO, TASO

-Improving equality of opportunity: the role of collaborationProfessor Chris Millward (Interim Director for Fair Access and Participation, Office for Students) will discuss how regional collaboration is at the heart of the government’s recent post-16 white paper.
+Improving equality of opportunity: the role of collaborationProfessor Chris Millward will discuss regional collaboration in light of the the government’s recent post-16 education and skills white paper.
 What does best practice collaboration look like?
 And how can it support equality of opportunity in higher education?Professor Chris Millward, Interim Director for Fair Access and Participation, Office for Students

 How do we address the higher education postcode lottery?As participation in higher education increases, regional inequalities in access remain the same.
 This panel will explore the need for renewed focus on collaborative strategies that target areas with the largest disadvantage gaps and longstanding cold spots.